Anagba/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm -r-Delete the file betty.

-    The file betty is in /tmp/my_first_directory rm -r- can be used to delete a directory even if it is not empty
+    The file betty is in /tmp/my_first_directory rmdir - can be used to delete an empty directory cd .. -to go back the previous directory